Garmin Engineer Shot And Killed By Man Yelling 'Get Out Of My Country!'

 Some source data [fbi.gov]

-Anyway paying undue attention to a single person amongst the 6k or so that are going to die this year is politically motivated,
+Anyway paying undue attention to a single person amongst the 6k or so that are going to die this year is politically motivated, as usual.

-Figure I'd get this in before people start asking you for sources and/or screaming racist.

 What is more interesting is that Trump is pushing his travel ban while far more people are killed by fellow Americans using guns than are killed by terrorists.
 Over 150,000 gun related homicides since 2001 vs 3,046 killed by terrorists.
-While 3,046 is indeed a large number, 2,996 of those happened
+While 3,046 is indeed a large number, 2,996 of those happened on 9/11.
+None of those perpetrators were from the seven countries on Trump's list.
+The bulk of them were from Saudi Arabia, where Trump has significant business interests.

+All that being said, I don't think gun control is THE answer to gun related homicides.
+There are deeper problems that need to be addressed.
+A travel ban is an order of magnitude worse solution to a much smaller problem.
+It serves to aggravate anti-US sentiment and makes recruiting people of any nationality an even easier task for terrorists.
+It makes enemies out of people who might otherwise be allies and promotes an environment where hatred and fear of "outsiders" is encouraged.

 That man opened the door for lunatics like this.
 His followers are gleefully jumping through the door and this is what we get as a nation.
 I also blame the GOP for this because of their desire for power in Washington.
 They let this happen unchecked.